 Today, tourists can explore many of these buildings, including the Hall of the Supreme Principle and the Palace of Eternal Harmony.
 There is also a Palace Museum to visit, which features thousands of artifacts, art pieces, and ceramics.
 The Forbidden City is a must-visit even if in Beijing for only three days.

-Mount Everest is the highest mountain in the world.
+Mount Everest is the highest mountain on Earth and one of the most famous landmarks around the world.
 It stands at 8,848 m (29,029 feet) above sea level and is located on the border of Nepal and China.

 The mountain has been a popular tourist attraction for years, with many attempting the climb to the top.
 However, getting to the top is quite difficult and is only accomplished by a few.
 You will need to be in great shape and get an approved guide to climb with you.